Zui409/Intensity-tracking/README.md

 Instruction
 ------------
+ImageJ:
 1. Open the image file for segmentation and tracking in ImageJ.
 2. Select 'ImageJ -> Plugins -> Tracking -> TrackMate'.
 3. Select StarDist dector and run the programme with parameters of your choice.
 4. In the 'Select an action' window, execute 'Spot auto-naming', 'Trim non-visible data' and 'Export spots to IJ ROIs -> All spots' sequencially.
 The polygon ROIs of the segmented cells will be recored in the ROI manager.
-5. In the 'ROI manager', click 'More -> List' to see a summary of the identified ROIs.
-Record the total number of ROIs, which is the last number of the first column in the table.
+5. Record the number of identified ROIs from the TrackMate log 'Exporting (num) spots to ImageJ ROIs.'
 6. Select 'ImageJ -> Plugins -> Macros -> Startup Marcros...' and open the ImageJ macro script (ending with .ijm).
 7. Modify the NumROI and SavingDirectory and run the script.

+Python:
+8.